 That way she won’t lose her sexual momentum during your pause.

 One Quora user posed the question, "How do I stop my early ejaculation?"In response, Neel Shah said, "A simple way is to slide out for some time till you cool down and then get going again."

 Another Quora responder in answer to the same questionsaid, "You can stop whatever you’re doing that is going to cause you to ejaculate..."

 Regarding the start-stop method one man found it ineffective, sharing the following: "I have no cool down period.
 I pull out, the feeling goes away, then it comes back after four strokes max."

 Another effective way the helps many men that experience premature ejaculation is to use the squeeze technique.

 This is another form of edging and can be especially helpful if you’re a split-second past the point of the stop-start method being able to work.

 If you’re so close to reaching orgasm that ceasing stimulation won’t be enough, giving the squeeze technique a go might do the trick.

-If it works, you’ll have saved yourself from another experience where you wished you could perform better in bed.
+If it works, you’ll have saved yourself from another experience where you walked away wishing you would have lasted longer in bed.